shenwei356/rush/README.md

 Flags:
   -v, --assign stringSlice        assign the value val to the variable var (format: var=val) -c, --continue                  continue jobs.
-NOTES: 1) successful commands is saved in file (given by flag --succ-cmd-file); 2) if the file does not exists, rush saves data so we can continue jobs next time; 3) if the file exists, rush ignores jobs in it
+NOTES: 1) successful commands is saved in file (given by flag -C/--succ-cmd-file); 2) if the file does not exists, rush saves data so we can continue jobs next time; 3) if the file exists, rush ignores jobs in it
       --dry-run                   print command but not run -d, --field-delimiter string    field delimiter in records, support regular expression (default "\s+") -i, --infile stringSlice        input data file, multi-values supported